astorDev/seege/postgres-vs-mongo/article.md

 });
 ```

 Json Generator has a data size limit, but for our tests it's better to have a better table size.
-So for each insert iteration we'll create a copy of each record with modified id to avoid duplication like that:
+So for each insert iteration, we'll create a copy of each record with a modified ID to avoid duplication like that:

 ```csharp
 public static class TestData